Herb-Wright/weekly_updates/2025-09-26/index.md

 ### 3.1 Some Relevant Papers

 I have [previously done an overview of similar papers to this task](../2025-09-12/#existing-work).
 Here I simply mention a couple more papers to be aware of.
 I think [@wang2022efficient] is indicative of the simplifications common in papers doing manipulation in cluttered shelfs, from what I have seen.
 Specifically, they (1) assume all objects are cylinders and (2) ignore non-prehensile manipulation such as pushes.
 Of course, in link in the first paragraph, I overview literature that makes use of non-prehensile manipulation in clutter.
 Of course there is work that doesn't use these assumptions, such as [@saxena2023planning].
+Recently, FetchBot [@liufetchbot] is a sim2real RL method for fetching objects in clutter, but they seem to (a) use a suction-cup gripper, and (b) be "afraid" of contact (they try to avoid contact with other objects).

 ### 3.2 My Thoughts